 This is my original lighting equipment that I used for 3 years.
 I used a set of 3 soft box lights with 100w daylight bulbs in them.
 I used all three lights when I am shooting videos for YouTube, and use only 1 of the lights as a fill light when I’m shooting Facebook videos.
 I utilize natural light as much as possible in my regular blogging photography, but when it comes to video a fill light is very handy.
 Unlike photography, it’s a little harder to be reflecting light to fill in shadows while you are simultaneously shooting a video.
 Fill lights are amazing.
 This was a great starter kit, though, and I have used it for years.

 Great audio is important for YouTube.
 In fact, it’s one of the most crucial elements of good YouTube video production.

-I use two items.
+I started out using two items.
 A Sony ECMCS3 Clip style Omnidirectional Stereo Microphone which serves as a microphone that clips on to my shirt, and a Zoom H1 Handy Portable Digital Recorder.
 The microphone plugs into the Zoom and I just slip it into my back pocket while I film.
 The microphone is inexpensive, but the sound on it is amazing.
 The zoom records the audio in Mp3 format which you can upload to your video editing software and sync with the video.
 I just clap at the beginning of each filmed segment and use that to sync the audio.